Estimate Time6 min

 Managed accounts are another way to get professional investment management.
 Some types of managed accounts offer ongoing advice to help you stay on track with your finances.

 Robo advisors are a type of managed account.
-While they offer digital advice and services, they still utilize a full suite of online planning tools.
+While they offer digital advice and services, they often also provide a full suite of online planning tools.
 The benefit is lower-cost, hands-off investing compared with traditional investment advisory services.

 Myth #4: You need a lot of money to start investing